Muslim Divorce in Singapore

 • Fasakh

 Khuluk is defined as a divorce by redemption or compensation, referring to the wife’s right to seek a Muslim divorce in Singapore.
-In this case, the woman will be responsible for paying a sum of money as a redemption or compensation upon the mutual agreement of both parties.
+In this case, the woman will be responsible for paying a sum of money as redemption or compensation upon the mutual agreement of both parties.

 • Impotency: If the husband has been impotent during their marriage and continues to be so.